Your family story —

 • A Tiny Cobweb on the Window Frame (2025)

-A posthumous documentary portrait of painter Vyacheslav Shraga exploring his life, relationships, and artistic obsession through interviews with people who knew him and his work.
+A posthumous documentary film about painter Vyacheslav Shraga exploring his life, relationships, and artistic obsession through interviews with people who knew him and his work.

 Commissioned by: Tobias Hauri, art collector.